Elicit

 Key Features

-• Semantic search over 138M+ academic papers
+• Semantic search across 138M+ academic papers

-• Search 545,000 clinical trials from ClinicalTrials.gov
+• Search across 545K clinical trials

-• Automated full-text screening (99% accuracy)
+• Automated screening and data extraction

-• Sentence-level citations for all AI-generated claims
+• Sentence-level citations for AI-generated claims

 • Export to RIS, CSV, BIB, PDF, DOCX